 One way to provide clarity around what to say and ask is to actually provide a sales playbook.
 This could include call scripts, email templates, voicemail scripts, objection responses, etc.

-One of the most powerful things to incorporate when onboarding new sales hires is role-playing exercises where newbies can practice real world selling scenarios.
+One of the most powerful things to incorporate when is role-playing exercises where newbies can practice real-world selling scenarios.